**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 YouTube: The Behemoth of Video

 Home to endless cat videos and mind-boggling theories, YouTube operates on a cost-per-view (CPV) basis.
-Typically, advertisers are charged between $0.10 and $0.30 per view, contingent on focusing on options.
+Typically, advertisers are charged between $0.10 and $0.30 per view, contingent on targeting options.
 Those cents stack up quicker than a New Yorker’s patience in a traffic jam.

 Facebook: Master of the Algorithm

 Facebook video ads function largely on a cost-per-impression (CPM) model.
-Average CPMs hover around $5.12, yet remember: being affected by Facebook’s algorithm is as challenging as finding decent bagels outside of NYC.
+Average CPMs hover around $5.12, yet remember: navigating Facebook’s algorithm is as challenging as finding decent bagels outside of NYC.

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” – John Wanamaker, Marketing Pioneer